the-teachingRSE-project/competencies/ProjectTeamStructuresNew.md

       <td>Is there a plan for external use?
 RSEs generally have the skills to support this or can access assistance via team colleagues.</td>

       <td>If a team of embedded researchers/developers are involved in a larger project, there's more chance that there's a case for external use.
 Do they have the skills and resources to support this?</td>
-      <td>A team of RSEs can generally better prepare code for external users (e.g. by applying development best practices)</td>
+      <td>A team of RSEs can generally better prepare code for external users (e.g. by applying development best practices) and provide infrastructure or specialized RSEs for dealing with user support </td>

       <td>May be able to offer support with outreach and publicising outputs.</td>
     </tr>